cloudaper/liqaml/README.md

 # Liqaml

-Use Liquid template language with Yaml.
+Use Liquid template language with Yaml to process nested translations.

 ## Installation